arcaneAgilmente/consensual/readme.txt

 Some theme elements might overlap with each other if the aspect ratio isn't 16:10.
 If they do, report your aspect ratio, resolution, and the elements to Kyzentun so they can be fixed.

 This theme is only tested on the tip of the github repository.
 If you're not building from up to date source, some things that rely on recently added features might not work.

-Make sure you set SongsPerPlay in Preferences.ini to something high so that my replacement for the stage system will work.
-(I set it to 128)
-This doesn't matter if event mode is on or the coin mode isn't set to pay.
-Don't set coin mode to pay.
+If there are any open pull requests from me, assume that they are necessary to run this theme.

 Initial screen:
 2 player mode is under Style->Versus.